COUNT Function in Excel

-The COUNT function in Excel is a Worksheet (WS) function.
+This is a Worksheet (WS) function.
 As a WS function, COUNT in Excel can be entered as a part of the formula in a cell of a worksheet.
 Refer to the COUNT Function examples given below to understand better.

 COUNT Function in Worksheet

-COUNT in Excel Example #2 – Numbers in double quotes
+Example #2 – Numbers in Double Quotes

-COUNT in Excel Example #4 – Multiple parameters
+Example #4 – Multiple Parameters

-COUNT in Excel Example #5 – Zero valid numbers
+Example #5 – Zero Valid Numbers

-COUNT in Excel Example #6 – Empty range
+Example #6 – Empty Range

 - Logical values and text representations of numbers that you type directly into the list of parameters are counted.